sl-lang/sll/DOCUMENTATION.md

 ##### Description

 Condition blocks are evaluated in the given order until one evaluates to a non-zero value.
-The matching code block is evaluated and the return value is returned.
+The matching code block is evaluated, and the return value is returned.
 If every condition was false and an 'else' block is specified, it is evaluated and returned.
 Otherwise, if no 'else' block is specified, a `nil` value is returned.

 ##### Example